Marcial Gonzalez, Ph.D.

 Predictive multiscale modeling and simulation

-Our current research focuses on predictive, multi-scale modeling and simulation of microstructure evolution in confined granular systems, with an emphasis in manufacturing processes and the relationship between product fabrication and performance.
+Our research sits at the interface of virtual-physical particulate engineering, and it focuses on developing predictive modeling, simulation, and characterization techniques, at and across different scales, to further the understanding of microstructure formation and evolution in confined particulate systems, with an emphasis in manufacturing processes and the relationship between product fabrication and performance.

 Application areas of interest include:

 (ii) continuous manufacturing (e.g., Quality by Design, model predictive control, and reduced order models), and